 You may be able to provide positive criticism like a professional, but what if you’re on the receiving end of things?
-You should be able to graciously accept such criticism so you can efficiently work on improving what needs to be changed.
+You should be able to graciously accept such criticism to work on improving what needs to be changed efficiently.

-Most of us aren’t born with such tolerance; however, reacting with anger or defensiveness upon facing criticism is never going to achieve any good – especially in a workplace environment.
+Most of us aren’t born with such tolerance; however, reacting with anger or defensiveness upon facing criticism will never achieve any good – especially in a workplace environment.

-So, you need to train yourself on receiving positive criticism with as much tact as possible.
-After all, such criticism helps you identify your weaknesses so you can work on them to become more successful.
+So, you must train yourself to receive positive criticism with as much tact as possible.
+After all, such criticism helps you identify your weaknesses to work on them to become more successful.
 Here are some handy steps for handling positive criticism:

 You may not expect this, but stopping yourself from reacting at the first sign of criticism is a vital step to gracious receiving.

-As little as it seems, but the one second that you refrain from doing anything is all that it takes for your brain to process the situation at hand.
-During this moment, you’ll get a window to prevent a dismissive facial expression or a sharp remark and compose yourself.
+As little as it seems, the one second that you refrain from doing anything is all it takes for your brain to process the situation.
+You’ll get a window to prevent a dismissive facial expression or a sharp remark and compose yourself during this moment.

-When you stop yourself from rushing into a reaction, you’re also allowing yourself the time to remember the benefits of receiving positive criticism.
-These benefits include improving your work productivity, skills, and relationships, as well as helping you live up to the expectations of your managers and peers.
+When you stop yourself from rushing into a reaction, you also allow yourself time to remember the benefits of receiving positive criticism.
+These benefits include improving your work productivity, skills, and relationships and helping you live up to the expectations of your managers and peers.

 From here, you can engage in a productive conversation where you carefully listen to fully understand what the person is trying to tell you (as opposed to interrupting them to retaliate).
-You should wait to let them share their whole thoughts and focus on understanding their perspective, rather than questioning the person’s judgment.
+It would be best if you waited to let them share their whole thoughts and focus on understanding their perspective rather than questioning the person’s judgment.

 The hardest part of receiving criticism is expressing appreciation for it.
-Your support for the feedback doesn’t necessarily mean that you agree with the person’s assessment.
+Your feedback doesn’t necessarily mean that you agree with the person’s assessment.
 Still, it does show the professional side of your work personality as you acknowledge the person’s effort to evaluate you and share their feedback.

 The best way to go about appreciation is by thanking them for sharing their feedback while holding eye contact.
 Be deliberate with your gratitude, and don’t just mumble it.